 Cincinnati Public Schools' elementary school students are transported to and from schools on yellow buses.
-CPS leases yellow-bus service from five vendors, which own the yellow buses and hire the drivers.
+CPS leases yellow-bus service from four vendors, which own the yellow buses and hire the drivers.

 (For yellow bus transportation forms, scroll down this page.)